ayeibithao/convene-exam/README.md

 These instructions will get you a copy of the project up and running on your local machine for development exam purposes.

-## Landing Page Exam

-1. Download the design mockup and assets for the landing page from the following link:
-   Landing Page Mockup
-   Landing Page Assets
-   Landing Page Copy and Meta-tags

 ## Requirements:

 1. Git